dacrypt/sm-monitor/README.md

-# sm-monitor
+# sm-monitor: SimpleMining Monitor
-A smarter way to mine.
 A monitoring and log collection script for simpleminingOS

 A perl script to monitor, log and notify via push notification events on mining rigs running SimpleMiningOS